jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 rwwfn.export_mat_into_txt(txtname='h2o_tdm.txt',n=24,mat=tdm,lower=False,label='transition density matrix')
 ```

-Attribute istate:
+Attribute `istate`:
 The *i*-th excited state.
 For example, i=1 for the first excited state.

 The last python statement means exporting the transition density matrix into a plain text file, see the API below.

 ### 4.6.1.12 export_mat_into_txt
 Export a square matrix into a plain text file.
-The example of exporting transition
-density matrix is shown in Section 4.6.11.
-Here I offer one more example - export
-the lower triangle of a symmetric AO-basis overlap matrix
+The example of exporting transition density matrix is shown in Section 4.6.11.
+Here I offer one more example - export the lower triangle of a symmetric AO-basis overlap matrix

 ```python
 from mokit.lib import rwwfn
 S = rwwfn.read_int1e_from_gau_log(logname='00-h2o_cc-pVDZ_1.5.log',itype=1,nbf=24)